Approximation and generalization properties of the random projection classification method

-As a consequence, due to (\ref{reducible_error}) the reducible error of the method converges to $0$ in probability. \end{proof}
+where first probability is equal to $0$ due to construction of the compact set $\mathcal{B}_{\varepsilon/2}$.
+Therefore the reducible error of the method converges to $0$ in probability. \end{proof}

 If the optimal function for classification according to Bayes rule is not linear, then in order to achieve an arbitrarily small reducible error, we extend the feature space using monomials of order up to some $k>1$.
 The result of the extension is that we decide the class based on the sign of a polynomial of degree $k$ with random coefficients.
 In the following section we study the approximation properties of such polynomials.
-The section was inspired by the Universal Approximation Theorem from \cite{universal_theorem_cybenko}.
-One of the results (Theorem \ref{polynomial_case}) shows that with large probability the sign of a Boolean classification function can be approximated on an arbitrary large subset of the support by a polynomial with random coefficients.
+One of the results (Theorem \ref{polynomial_case}) was inspired by the Universal Approximation Theorem from \cite{universal_theorem_cybenko}.
+Theorem \ref{polynomial_case} shows that with large probability the sign of a Boolean classification function can be approximated on an arbitrary large subset of the support by a polynomial with random coefficients.